 - Use keywords in URL slugs

-People are visual creatures, which is why platforms like Instagram and Pinterest are so successful.
+People are visual creatures, which is why platforms like Instagram and Pinterest are so successful and growing at a rapid pace.

 Taking great photos or videos that make viewers feel like they are there or will want to be there will attract more visitors to your blog.
 The photos will also be used for your blog promotion; pretty photographs with catchy titles attract people on sites like the aforementioned Pinterest.